RodCyb3Dev/asp-angular-api/README.md

-# ASP.NET Core Angular REST-API<br>
+# ASP.NET Core Angular REST-API
 # Using Postman to test the api.

 # 1. To Create API Backend Run<br>
 $ Demo-ASP-Angular/>dotnet new webapi -o backend.api -n backend.api

-To Run The App
+To Run The App<br>
-$ dotnet run
+$ dotnet run<br>
-Notic The App is Running in prod mode!
+Note the App is Running in prod mode!

 To Check the Environment Run<br>
 $ $env:ASPNETCORE_ENVIRONMENT